aliutg/stripe2020/README.md

 ## Setup

 - Create a React App by following the directions at https://create-react-app.dev/docs/getting-started/
-- Manually clone and configure this assignment
+- Manually clone and configure this assignment:

 ```bash
 git clone https://github.com/all819/stripe2020